 When this symbol is displayed it indicates that there is video footage available which gives you more information on the subject.
-Refer to the CD "Installing and using HP DesignJet Printers" or "A User's Introduction" which is only in English.
+Refer to the CD "Installing and using HP DesignJet Printers" or "A User's Introduction" (in English only) which was supplied with your printer.